Wilco: Musical style and influence

-Some critics have dubbed Wilco the "American Radiohead", due to their stylistically diverse catalog.
+Some critics have dubbed Wilco the "American Radiohead", due to the band's stylistically diverse catalog.
+Last accessed July 18, 2007.
 A critic from the New York Times argues that Wilco has a "roots-rock ... [sound which] reached back to proven materials: the twang of country, the steady chug of 1960s rock, the undulating sheen of the Beach Boys, the honky-tonk hymns of the Band and the melodic symmetries of pop."